samborkent/safe/README.md

 ### RequireTypeAssert

 `RequireTypeAssert` is a type assertion assetion function with error return that can panic.
-Returns an error is type assertion fails.
+Returns an error if type assertion fails.
 Instead of returning a nil-value when it asserts an interface as nil, like [TypeAssert](#type-assert) does, it will panic and recover instead.

 ## Miscellaneous